nobias-fht/advanced-scripting/docs/course/pipelines/basic_segmentation/thresholding_an_image.md

     run("Auto Threshold", "method=Default white");
     ```

-    1. The 'default' method works pretty well here, but feel free to try some other methods and see if you can find a better one!
+    1. The 'default' method works pretty well here, but feel free to try some
+    other methods and see if you can find a better one!

-Oof. our script is getting pretty long, and we haven't even started the analysis.
+Oof. our script is getting pretty long, and we haven't even started the analysis. :scream:

 ??? question "How could we make our script more easy to read?"
-    Let's use Functions to try to replace some of that duplicated code.
+    Let's use Functions to try to replace some of that duplicated code. :muscle: